invisibleroads/invisibleroads-tutorials/dance-rueda.rst

 His right arm holds the woman on his right.
 On the downbeat, the man left steps forward.
 On his right back step, the man uses his right arm to guide her counterclockwise in front of him and to his left.

+.. _Exhibela:

+Exhibela
+^^^^^^^^
+Man pulls his connected left arm to his left and pushes her left shoulder to his left so that the woman turns clockwise from right to left in front of him.

 .. _Tap stance via left arm:

 Tap stance via left arm